-4. Environment, breaks and workout time
+4. Environment, Breaks and Workout Time

-Office furniture, décor, surrounding noise and temperature can all affect productivity levels of your workplace.
+Office furniture, décor, surrounding noise, and temperature can all affect the productivity levels of your workplace.
 Unorganized, dirty offices make it difficult for individuals to stay motivated.
 Bored or sick workers can never be productive, therefore, make sure the work environment is comfortable.
 Try creating a stylish décor with practical furniture in opposition with dull, boring surroundings.

 On the other hand, health risks associated with sitting in one place for more than 8 hours is immense.
-Enforcing regular breaks with few hours of in-office work out time will not only get blood running but will improve employee focus.
+Enforcing regular breaks with few hours of in-office work out time will not only get the blood running but will improve employee focus.

-Regular exercise does more than just keeping the heart healthy.
+Regular exercise does more than just keeping the heart-healthy.
 Exercise, when combined with herbal teas and essential protein supplements, can also give your brain a boost of endorphins and sharpen memory.

 Offer your employees free gym memberships as an incentive; encouraging them to get moving and work out.
-It could be before work, at lunch or at the end of the day but an everyday gym session will help employees feel like they are doing more than just sitting behind their desks all day.
+It could be before work, at lunch, or the end of the day but an everyday gym session will help employees feel like they are doing more than just sitting behind their desks all day.

-5. Employees are equals
+5. Employees Are Equals

 “Employees who believe that management is concerned about them as a whole person – not just an employee – are more productive, more satisfied, more fulfilled.
 Satisfied employees mean satisfied customers, which leads to profitability,”